AsmekYT/AsmekBOT/README.md

-# AsmekBOT is a bot every server owner need to moderate, chill and play.
+# AsmekBOT is a bot that every server owner need to moderate, chill and play.
 Bot commands (v2.7.1):
 - kick
 - ban